fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 ---
-title: "How I set up a home server for self-hosting and as a NAS with secure remote access"
+title: "How I set up a home server for self-hosting and as a NAS with secure remote access via Tailscale"
 description: "I turned my old Dell PC into an all-in-one home server and network attached storage to self-host all my data, my photos, and my media library, running Home Assistant, Plex and other services, all securely accessible from outside my home with Tailscale."
 pubDate: 2025-01-31
 updatedDate: 2025-02-03